 Either way, people end up taking out loan after loan, each time paying more and more money in interest, and never getting any closer to paying down the principal.
 It’s a vicious cycle of debt, with no end in sight.

 And it’s also the backbone of the payday lending industry.
 According to a study from the Consumer Financial Protection Bureau, 75 percent of payday loan fees come from borrowers who take 10 or more payday loans in a single 12-month period.

 Predatory lenders like these prey on people with bad credit scores who don’t have many other options.
 It’s not that they ignore a person’s ability to repay, it’s that people who flat out can’t afford these loans make for their best, most profitable customers.

-Thes are the kinds of lenders that like to advertise with promises of “guaranteed approval.”
+These are the kinds of lenders that may advertise with promises of “guaranteed approval.”